newrelic/developer-website/STYLE_GUIDE.md

 The New Relic Developer Site is an open source documentation repository where we encourage contributions from everyone, not just employees of New Relic.

-If you’d like to contribute by writing an education guide, technical reference page, or content page please review this **Style Guide** and our [Contributors Guide](CONTRIBUTING.md) before getting started.
+If you’d like to contribute by creating a guide, a technical reference, or general content review this **Style Guide** and our [Contributors Guide](CONTRIBUTING.md) before getting started.

 # GitHub & Gatsby

 The New Relic Developer Experience Team uses [Github](https://github.com/) and [Gatsby.JS](https://www.gatsbyjs.org/) to:

-  - accurately maintain our technical reference docs and educational guides
+  - accurately maintain our technical reference docs and guides
   - iterate and publish quickly
+  - encourage collaboration
-  - support the Open Source community
+  - support the open source community
   - maintain version control
   - gather feedback quickly